- Starting monthly cost: $29.95 (in-home system)

 Medical alert systems can provide an extra measure of safety for older adults and anyone who lives alone or has a medical condition.
 While most medical alert companies provide both in-home units and on-the-go devices, not all of them offer medical alert necklaces.
 If you’re active or simply like to have your hands free while wearing your medical alert, a medical alert necklace could be just what you’re looking for.

-Medical alert necklaces, also known as medical alert pendants, vary quite a bit in both cost and features, so it’s important to first identify your needs and choose one that’s best for you.
+Medical alert necklaces, also known as medical alert pendants, vary quite a bit in cost and features, so it’s important to first identify your needs and choose the best for you.
 We’ve researched and tested medical alert necklaces to help you make an informed decision.
 Read on for our Reviews Team’s top picks of the best medical alert necklaces on the market.

 A quick look at the best medical alert necklaces